 Mumbai cruise ship terminal is located at Ballard Pier.
 The building is dedicated with check-in, facilities for luggage handling, duty free shop, a lounge area, stalls for handicrafts and curios.

-- There is a ferry wharf on shed 3 at Mumbai cruise port.
-It offers voyages to the historic Elephanta Island and some other beaches (located across).
+- There is a ferry wharf on shed 3 offering cruise tours to Elephanta Island and beaches located across.

 Mumbai tours, shore excursions, hotels